liammcinroy/good/vim/readme.md

     - l: list tabs, navigate with j, k

-    - b: list bookmarks, create workspaces, etc
+    - b: list bookmarks, create workspaces (use a), etc

     - o: open file opener (doesn't search...)

+  - `:help ctrlspace` will help you a lot

 - visually select and `:Run <command>` will run that range as stdin to `<command>`, displaying it in a scratch (?) buffer.